 Take, for example, Serena Williams, one of the most decorated and successful tennis players in the world with an estimated net worth of $300 million.
 After the birth of her first daughter in 2017, Williams experienced medical concerns that were dismissed by her medical care providers.
 Due to her history of pulmonary embolisms, Williams experienced shortness of breath and alerted her medical team.
 But as they brushed off her concerns, her situation got more critical.
 After repeated requests for attention, a CT scan revealed several small blood clots that had settled in her lungs.

-So if Williams—a Black woman who is famous and worth many millions of dollars—experiences pushback from her medical providers, how do you think other non-famous, non-millionaire Black women are being treated?
+So if Williams experiences pushback from her medical providers, how do you think non-famous, non-millionaire Black women are being treated?

 Decisions are being made at the table by doctors and healthcare professionals who don’t look like their patients.
 There needs to be more Black female representation to advocate for them at the highest of levels.

 Dr. Adjoa Boateng, MD, MPH, agrees.
 “A blurring of unconscious bias and clinical acumen factors.
-Repeat evidence demonstrates that the concerns of Black peripartum patients are often overlooked, dismissed, or delayed.
+Repeated evidence shows that healthcare providers often overlook, dismiss, or delay the concerns of Black peripartum patients.
 In this acute setting, the luxury of time is absent.
 The healthcare workforce in many institutions does not begin to mirror its patient population; this creates a chasm and a disconnect in care at all levels,” Dr. Boateng said.

 Just like their white counterparts, Black women deserve to have healthy pregnancies and safe births.
 For someone to say that they “don’t see color” or that race isn’t a big issue anymore is downright absurd because it bleeds into every part of a person’s existence, including motherhood.
-For a pregnant woman’s life—and the life of her baby—to be put at risk because of the color of her skin is an injustice that the medical community needs to promptly address.
+The medical community needs to promptly address the injustice of putting a pregnant woman’s life—and her baby’s—at risk because of the color of her skin.
 Education, advocacy, addressing institutional bias, and letting Black women know that they can and should demand adequate care are just small steps to ensuring that they experience the same level of care and attention that non-Black women do.

 We must all work harder to protect Black mothers.
 It’s time to stop thinking solely about ourselves.